Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: DFT Calculations and MD Simulations for the RPM at a Planar Electrode

 In determining the density profiles, we averaged particle positions over several snapshots at different times and in different simulations.
 For this purpose, we sampled the density profiles $\rho_i$ on the interval $[0,L_z]$ using an equidistant binning of 200 bins.
 In each simulation set, we used snapshots after 100 time steps of step length $0.0001$ time units.
 The sampling time for Sets 1/2/3 was 290/515/610 time units after 7.6/7.6/12.6 time units of equilibration, corresponding to averaging over around 0.87/1.57/1.84 million snapshots.
 Profiles are shown in Fig.~\ref{Fig:rho} where comparison is made with DFT results.

 For the calculation of the pertinent decay lengths, we can choose to focus on the one-body density profiles, as discussed above, and shown in Fig.~\ref{Fig:rho}.
 Alternatively, as described in Sec.~\ref{sec:results}, we can choose to focus on pair-distribution functions for a bulk system.
 (Our choice of strategy will become clear in Sec.~\ref{sec:asymptoticDecayInBulk}, where we explain how the asymptotic decay of the bulk pair correlations $h_{ij}(r)$ connects directly to that of the one-body density profiles.)
 In bulk, the pair correlation functions are translationally invariant and for a prescribed computational effort their calculation leads to much better statistics than for an inhomogeneous system.
 For this reason, we performed \textit{bulk} MD simulations to calculate the decay lengths shown in Figs.~\ref{Fig:xi} and \ref{Fig:xi_lit}.
 We used a cubic simulation volume $L_x=L_y=L_z=30$ nm with periodic boundary conditions and sampled pair-distribution functions on the interval $[0,5]$ nm using 400 equidistant bins.
-The number of snapshots for taking the averages range from around $16500$ at $0.1$ M, reduced to around $2500$ at $6$ M. In order to calculate the decay lengths $\xi_N$ and $\xi_Z$ of, respectively, the total number and charge bulk pair correlations $h_N(r)$ and $h_Z(r)$ we choose to fit with functions of the form of Eq.~\eqref{Eq:h_poles} (see below) over a range where our simulation data is sufficiently accurate.
+The number of snapshots for taking the averages range from around $16500$ at $0.1$ M, reduced to around $2500$ at $6$ M. In order to calculate the decay lengths $\xi_N$ and $\xi_Z$ of, respectively, the total number and charge bulk pair correlations $h_N(r)$ and $h_Z(r)$ we first choose to fit with functions of the form of Eq.~\eqref{Eq:h_asymptotic} (see below), that assumes simple poles determine the asymptotic decay, over a range where our simulation data is sufficiently accurate.
 Typically we fit over a short range, approximately between $r=0.9\dots 1.1$ nm, limited by numerical noise and short decay lengths.
 Nevertheless, depending on the system parameters, this range could span down to $d$ and up to several nanometers.
-Furthermore, at these relative short distances, often more than one pair $(A_n,\alpha_n)$ of amplitudes and poles (exponentials with different decay lengths) is required to fit the pair correlation functions obtained from simulations.
+Furthermore, at these relatively short distances, often more than one pair $(A_n,\alpha_n)$ of amplitudes and poles (exponentials with different decay lengths) is required to fit the pair correlation functions obtained from simulations.
 Performing individual fits for each state point, we find two pairs are sufficient to fit the data.
+However, for number correlations at small concentrations we were guided by earlier literature \cite{Ulander_2001,Ennis} on asymptotic decay in bulk electrolytes where it was established that a branch point singularity dominates the decay except at extremely large $r$.
+The predicted decay for $h_N(r)$ is given in Eq.~\eqref{Eq:h_asymptotic_branch} (see below).
+For the narrow range of $r$ we have data available, a function of this form with $B=0$ provides an adequate fit.
+Although more advanced methods are available to extract the asymptotic decay lengths\cite{Ulander_2001,Gonzales_2013}, the relatively simple scheme we implement proved to be sufficient in the range of concentrations that we were most interested in.